welcome vs rogue — Trust Score Comparison

 When to Choose Each Tool

-Choose balanced-match if you need:
+Choose welcome if you need:

 - Consider if it better fits your specific use case